-On an annual basis, the Board assesses the independence of each director in light of the interests they have disclosed and other factors as the Board determines appropriate to take into account in determining whether the director is independent of Management and free of any business or other relationship that could materially interfere with or could be perceived to materially interfere with, the exercise of their unfettered and independent judgment.
-In determining the independence of its directors, the Group adopts the guidelines provided in Box 2.3 of Principle 2 of the 4th edition of the Corporate Governance Principles and Responsibilities.
+On an annual basis, the Board assesses the independence of each director in light of the interests they have disclosed and other factors as the Board determines appropriate to take into account in determining whether the director is independent of management and free of any business or other relationship that could materially interfere with or could be perceived to materially interfere with, the exercise of their unfettered and independent judgment.
+In determining the independence of its directors, the Group adopts the guidelines provided in the Corporate Governance Principles and Recommendations (4th Edn) (Box 2.3 of Principle 2).

-Directors of the Board have individually and collectively the right to seek independent professional advice on matters relating to the Group, when they deem this necessary to allow them to fulfil their obligations as directors, and the cost of which may be borne by the Group, by agreement with the Chairman.
+Directors of the Board have individually and collectively the right to seek independent professional advice on matters relating to the Group, when they deem this necessary to allow them to fulfil their obligations as directors, and the cost of which may be borne by the Group, by agreement with the Chair.
 This right is included in the directors' letters of appointment.

-Directors must gain the approval of the Chairman prior to seeking any independent professional advice.
+Directors must gain the approval of the Chair prior to seeking any independent professional advice.

-Non-Executive directors have the right to confer at any time without management present, such right being included in the directors' letters of appointment.
+Non-executive directors have the right to confer at any time without management present, such right being included in the directors' letters of appointment.